andrewcooke/BlockCipherSelfStudy.jl/README.md

 this may be my inexperience, or simply laziness (perhaps key expansion must be included).

-## RC5 With Rotation BY Round
+## RC5 With Rotation By Round

-As above, but the first round rotation is 1 bit; the second 2 bits; etc.
+As above, but the first round rotation is 1 bit; the second round 2 bits; etc.

 ### Plaintext - 5 Rounds